mhende29/UWOMeteorRadiometer/notes.md

 At the moment the ADC is used in a single channel mode.
 The Vout of the amplifier connects to the Vin_pos of the ADC.
 This limits the dynamic range of the ADC by 50%.
 By changing this to the differential mode the full dyanimc range of 24 bits will be enabled, however the number of availble channels will be reduced to 4.

-It appears that with the current implemenatation the max smaple rate achievable is ~ 2000 SPS, although the ADC is set to a smaple rate of 3750 sps.
+It appears that with the current implemenatation the max smaple rate achievable is ~ 2000 sps, although the ADC is set to a smaple rate of 3750 sps.

 ### Possible Improvements